Kaijove/CoZy/README.md

 # 🤝 Contributions

-Suggestions, ideas and pull requests are always welcome.
 Ideas, suggestions and pull requests are always welcome.

-If you have an idea to improve CoZy, feel free to open an issue.
 If you have an idea that could improve SkyMood, feel free to open an issue or submit a pull request.

 ---

 # ⭐ Support

-If you like this project, please leave a ⭐ on GitHub.
 If you enjoyed this project, consider giving it a ⭐ on GitHub.

 It really helps and motivates future development.